DusanMadar/tips-tricks-configs/README.md

 # Tips-Tricks-Configs

-Things which I want to have the same on all machines and I use often but cannot remember.
+Things which I want to have the same on all machines and I use often but cannot remember or find interesting (worth noting).

 1. [Python](#python)
     1. [Generators](#generators)